The welfare of all animals, but particularly those in laboratories and on farms, is a matter of great public concern.

 Our members have been active in researching and promoting the highest possible standards of welfare for laboratory animals.
 We collaborate with the Pain and Animal Welfare Sciences group.

 Our work with farm animals is of economic and ethical significance.
 Poor welfare can result in increased mortality and reduced productivity and meat quality.
+Our researchers are involved with a number of projects that benefit from use of the university's two farms: Cockle Park and Nafferton.

 As well as scientific publications, we've produced a range of educational materials.
 For more details please visit our website, Assessing Health and Welfare of Laboratory Animals.